 Dental Crowns and Caps

-As far as a dental restoration goes, the terms crowns and caps are interchangeable.
+In the world of dental restoration, the terms crowns and caps are interchangeable.

-Crowns are typically used to restore a tooth’s function and appearance following a restorative procedure such as a root canal.
-When decay in a tooth has become so advanced that large portions of the tooth must be removed, crowns can be used to restore the tooth.
+Dental crowns are used to restore a tooth’s function and appearance following a restorative procedure such as a root canal.
+When decay in a tooth has become so advanced that large portions of the tooth must be removed, crowns can be used to restore the shape and bite the original tooth offered.

-Crowns are also used to attach bridges, cover implants, prevent a cracked tooth from becoming worse, or an existing filling is in jeopardy of becoming loose or dislocated.
+Crowns can be used to attach bridges, cover implants, prevent a cracked tooth from becoming worse, or when an existing filling is in jeopardy of becoming loose or dislocated.
 Crowns can also serve an aesthetic use, and can be applied when a discolored or stained tooth needs to be restored to its natural appearance.

-A tooth is usually reduced in size to accommodate a crown.
+A tooth is usually filed down to accommodate the space the new crown will take.
 An impression is taken and a cast is made of the existing teeth.
-The impression is sent to a special lab, which manufactures a custom-designed crown.
-In some cases, a temporary crown is applied until the permanent crown is ready.
-Permanent crowns are cemented in place.
+The impression is sent to a special dental lab, which manufactures a custom-designed crown.
+In some cases, a temporary crown is applied to the tooth until the permanent crown is ready to help prevent further damage or unnecessary sensitivity.
+Once the permanent crown is completed and fitted, it will be permanently cemented in place.

 Caring For Your Crowns